-- Conduct and present themselves with integrity and professionalism. - 2 Respect diversity and provide care that is both culturally sensitive and appropriate. - Advocate within their capacity and context to address clients needs and the broad determinants of health and to improve the standards of health care. - 4 Work effectively within the health care system and manage resources responsibly. - Act transparently and with integrity in all professional and business practices including fees and billing; advertising of professional services; and real and/or perceived conflicts of interest. - 6 Assess the quality and impact of their services regularly. - Be professionally and morally responsible for addressing incompetent, unsafe, illegal, or unethical practice of any health care provider and legally responsible for reporting conduct that puts the client at risk to the appropriate authority/ies. - Take responsibility for their own physical and mental health and refrain from practicing physiotherapy while their ability to provide appropriate and competent care is compromised.
+- Conduct and present themselves with integrity and professionalism.
+Respect diversity and provide care that is both culturally sensitive and appropriate.
+Advocate within their capacity and context to address clients needs and the broad determinants of health and to improve the standards of health care.
+Work effectively within the health care system and manage resources responsibly.
+Act transparently and with integrity in all professional and business practices including fees and billing; advertising of professional services; and real and/or perceived conflicts of interest.
+Assess the quality and impact of their services regularly.
+Be professionally and morally responsible for addressing incompetent, unsafe, illegal, or unethical practice of any health care provider and legally responsible for reporting conduct that puts the client at risk to the appropriate authority/ies.
+Take responsibility for their own physical and mental health and refrain from - Take responsibility for their own physical and mental health and refrain from practicing physiotherapy while their ability to provide appropriate and competent care is compromised.